BICENTENNIAL TRIBUTE

 B is heard singing as he enters - “Oh, she whisperest, as our hearts were beating, didn't she though, didn't she though -“What oft we’ve done, we’re still repeating” - hup! didn't she though!

-B: Hallo, Becher! my, your divine countenance would convert a synagogue of distracted Catholics (bows) - Elizabeth - my good Queen Bess - for you (produces bunch of violets tied by a lock of his hair) - Pigot - just in from Beefy's Best Bowlers & Co. - a new skull-cruncher - look at the shine on that! (displays said cricket ball)
+B: Hallo, Becher! my, your divine countenance would convert a synagogue of disoriented Catholics (bows) - Elizabeth - my good Queen Bess - for you (produces bunch of violets tied by a lock of his hair) - Pigot - just in from Beefy's Best Bowlers & Co. - a new skull-cruncher - look at the shine on that! (displays said cricket ball)

 JP: A monster of speed, I dare say it should split my bat! (is enraptured)